TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 Here, we filled in the values, so that it compiles.
 At the same time, we don't really care about what the values are, so we mostly use default values such as use empty strings, `false`, or `0`s.

 ### More complex model
-Let's expand our extremely simple model to a more realistic example:
+Let's expand our very simple model to a more realistic example:
 ```kotlin
 data class Journey(
     val id: String,